Choy Li Fut: King Mui Choy Li Fut (Note: 京梅陳家雄勝蔡李佛始祖拳舘 / 新會洪聖舘蔡李佛始祖拳館) branch

-The mainline transmission is referred to as King Mui (京梅), because the founder's family came from the King Mui village, and it is where Chan Heung 陳享 officially started teaching Choy Li Fut in 1836.
-Today, Chan family descendants prefer to use the term, "Chan Family" tradition, because the modern-day successor (Keeper of the Style) was Chan Yiu-chi 陳耀墀, the son of Chan Koon-pak, and grandson of Chan Heung.
+The mainline transmission is referred to as King Mui (京梅), where he officially started teaching Choy Li Fut in 1836.

-Notable none Chan family student of Chan Yi-chi was Hu Yuen-chou 胡雲綽, instructor of famous Choy Li Fut master Doc-Fai Wong 黄德輝 considered by many as a 5th generation successor and inheritor of the King Mui lineage.
+Notable Chan family student of Chan Yi-chi was Hu Yuen-chou, (Note: 胡雲綽) instructor of famous Choy Li Fut master Doc-Fai Wong, considered by many as a 5th generation successor and inheritor of the King Mui lineage.

 After Chan Yiu-chi 陳耀墀 his son Chan Sun-chiu became the inheritor and Keeper of the style.
 Following the passing on April 22, 2013, of Chan Sun-chiu (Keeper of King Mui Choy Li Fut)陈燊樵, all the descendants and known students become his current successors of the 5th generation of the King Mui lineage, they are; Chan Yong-fa and Niel Willcott.

-Chan Siu Fung, the founder’s sixth-generation grandson, becomes a disciple of Grandmaster Doc-Fai Wong.
+Chan Siu Fung, the founder's sixth-generation grandson, became a disciple of Grandmaster Doc-Fai Wong.